rossng/malapropOS/README.md

 Example: `rm /MYFILE1.TXT`

+## `writemany`
+Write a long example string repeatedly to a file.
+At the moment, only absolute paths are accepted.

+The string "123456789123456789123456789123456789123456789123456789123456789123456789123456789123456789" will be written to the specified file the specfieid number of times.

+Example: `writemany /MYFILE1.TXT 15` will write the string 15 times.
+If `MYFILE1.TXT` currently only occupies one cluster, it will be expanded to fit the text.

+### TODO: `proc`
+Display the list of non-terminated processes.

+### TODO: `kill`
+Terminate the process with the specified PID.

+Example: `kill 10`

 ## IPC

 MalapropOS implements asynchronous message passing.
 A simple demonstration can be seen by running `messenger`.
 This program forks itself, then the parent sends a message to the queue and the child receives it.